Undergraduate BSc (Hons)

 What you need to know

-We also accept a range of other English language qualifications.
-If you do not have the English language requirements, you could take the Pre-Sessional English course, or the International Foundation Year to gain entry onto this degree.
+Find your country to see a full list of entry requirements.
+If you do not meet the entry requirements, you could take the International Foundation Year to gain entry onto this degree.

 Standard entry requirements